ajhenley/gitbook/jdbc.md

 <!--djw:
-1. todo: need to include correct connection string
-2. todo: need to include link for ojdbc6.jar http://www.oracle.com/technetwork/middleware/oedq/downloads/edq-vm-download-2424092.html
+todo: need to include link for ojdbc6.jar http://www.oracle.com/technetwork/middleware/oedq/downloads/edq-vm-download-2424092.html
 -->
 ###Get JDBC running on the virtual machine
 To develop Java applications which access the Oracle database you will need to download the ojdbc6.jar library from Oracle.
 You'll need to include that library in your eclipse project.